-We recall that John has being posing several tests which would reveal what we are like as individuals.
+John had been posing several tests which would reveal what we are like as individuals.
 There is a doctrinal test which is simple, and which asks whether one believes that Jesus is the Christ the Son of God.
-This involves the belief that Jesus is the Christ, the Messianic King as expounded in the Old Testament Scriptures, the God- man, a divine person with a human nature.
+This involves the belief that Jesus is the Christ, the Messianic King as expounded in the Old Testament Scriptures, the God-man, a divine person with a human nature.
 This doctrinal belief means of course that we are in the light and not in darkness.